 "Hot for Food is one of my favorite vegan blogs because it focuses on vegan comfort food: recipes that are legitimately mouthwatering but still plant-based and healthy (sometimes).
 This creamy smoothie tastes like a milkshake but has a mountain of beauty benefits: The antioxidants in matcha keep you safe from harmful free radicals, boost circulation, and encourage mental focus (among other very positive things)."

 "Another Hot for Food recipe!
 (I'm addicted.)
 This taco salad is not only flavorful and aesthetically pleasing, but it's also a nutrient powerhouse thanks to the quinoa base.
 Nutritionists agree that quinoa is one of the 'highest-quality' sources of carbohydrates and protein available.
-As certified nutrition coach and founder of The Weightloss Therapist Candice Seti, Psy.D., describes, 'It's a gluten-free, nutrient-rich option!'"
+As a certified nutrition coach and founder of The Weightloss Therapist Candice Seti, Psy.D., describes, 'It's a gluten-free, nutrient-rich option!'"